cloudcampbd/cloudninja/README.md

 Sensitive transaction data finds a secure home in [Amazon Aurora PostgreSQL Serverless](https://aws.amazon.com/rds/aurora/serverless/), ensuring data security, scalability, and efficiency.

 ### 5.4.
 Admin Module
+(To be filled by respective team members)

 ### 5.5.
 User Module
+(To be filled by respective team members)

 ### 5.6.
 Event Management Module
+(To be filled by respective team members)

 ### 5.7.
 Communicatin and Collaboration Module
+(To be filled by respective team members)

 ## 6. Project Roadmap